singh-man/books/crackingTheCoding/17_hard.md

 - Sum: Using this approach will give us the sum of the two values that are missing.
 - Product: Using this approach will give us the product of the two values that are missing.

 Unfortunately, knowing the sum isn't enough.
-If, for example, the sum is 10, that could correspond to (1, 9), (2, 8), and a handful of other pairs.The same could be said for the product.
+If, for example, the sum is 10, that could correspond to (1, 9), (2, 8), and a handful of other pairs.
+The same could be said for the product.

 We're again at the same point we were in the first part of the problem.
 We need a calculation that can be applied such that the result is unique across all potential pairs of missing numbers.